-- Hypertensive syndrome.
+- Hypertensive syndrome

-- Severe anemia.
+- Severe infection

-- Severe infection.
+- Severe anemia

 - Heart disease, etc.

 A proper assessment requires focusing on the issues below; their presence may also suggest other possible disorders:

 Skin and mucosae

 Check normal color, temperature and moisture of skin and mucosae.
 Occasionally there may be signs suggesting various abnormal conditions, as summarized in the following chart.